Branding & Advertising

 • Classic/sincere, eg Hallmark, In-n-Out

-• Competent, eg IBM
+• Competent, eg IBM, Amazon

 • Exciting/fun, eg Snapchat, Scion